 Wrap your app with the Redux Provider

-import React from 'react';import { Provider } from 'react-redux';import store from './store'; // Corrected the path to storeimport Counter from './Counter';
+import store from './store'; // Corrected the path to store

 export default App;